daler/dotfiles/docs/bash.rst

       - faster way of moving up a directory

     * - ``gsv``
       - Opens vim and runs vim-fugitive.
-See :ref:`vimfugitive` for details.
+See :ref:`vimfugitive_ref` for details.

     * - ``glv``
       - Opens vim and runs diffview for browsing git history.
-See :ref:`diffview` for details.
+See :ref:`diffview_ref` for details.

     * - ``s``
       - Runs the start_agent function (see :file:`.functions` below)

     * - ``st``
       - If you connect to a host with SSH key forwarding, start a tmux session, and then disconnect and reconnect to the remote tmux session, the ``SSH_AUTH_SOCKET`` path used by tmux is stale, preventing key forwarding.
         This refreshes the path so that key forwarding works.

     * - ``git-clean-branches-master``
       - Deletes any git branches that have been merged into the master branch